zyxhmn/UR-MiR-mobile-manipulator/README.md

 # mobile_manipulator
-This is a ROS2 package for MiR 250 + UR5e + Realsense D435i with ros2_control, Gazebo and Ignition Gazebo simulation.
+This is a ROS2 package for MiR 250 + UR5e + Realsense D435i with ros2_control, Gazebo Classic simulation.

 ![alt text](mobile_manipulator.png)
 ![alt text](moveit2.png)

+Note: Gazebo Classic will be EOL from Jan 2025, so hence there won't be support for gazebo classic.
+Unfortunately, there is no immediate plans of moving this to Ignition gazebo for now

 # Installation